stefandevai/textyle/README.md

 The project is in its initial stages of development, expect great improvements to come!

+# Donate

+Please, consider [donating](https://textyle.app/donate) to the project and supporting its development.

 # Getting started

 Check the wiki for a simple [provisional tutorial](https://github.com/stefandevai/textyle/wiki/Tutorial).
 A complete documentation will come soon!